-The achievement data has given us sub category areas to work on in reading, math, and climate.
+The achievement and nonacademic data has given us sub category areas to work on in reading, math, and climate.
 We will be creating goals based on those areas.
-The biggest area of concern for our school at this point is the lack of consistent structures to help our teachers be successful.
-This year we will continue to implement biweekly Professional Learning Communities as well as monthly professional learning provided by district support staff.
-These monthly professional learning sessions will center around a targeted focus identified through the use of school data.
-With these structures in place; including a PLC mission, vision, collective commitments, and goals, our entire staff gain focus on the action steps necessary to accomplish our goals.
+The biggest area of concern for our school at this point is the fidelity of instruction in regards to the rigor of the standard.
+This year we will continue to implement biweekly

+Professional Learning Communities as well as monthly professional learning provided by district support staff.
+In addition, we will be intentional regarding our fidelity of use of the Instructional Framework as well as the use of High Leverage Instructional Strategies.
+These monthly professional learning sessions will center around a data driven, targeted focus identified through the use of school data.
+With these structures in place; including a PLC mission, vision, collective commitments, and goals, our entire staff gains focus on the action steps necessary to accomplish our goals.
 Minter Elementary would like to maintain the high performance levels that our achievement data shows.
-We will continue to make growth in Language

-Arts and Math by focusing on high impact instructional strategies that focus on students' individual needs through differentiated instruction based on weekly PLC data meetings.
+We will continue to make growth in English Language Arts and Math by focusing on high impact instructional strategies that focus on students' individual needs through differentiated instruction based on weekly PLC data meetings.